Javaabu/geospatial/docs/basic-usage/overview.md

 :::info

-wkt could either have the POLYGON string surrounding the points or not, the package adds the string POLYGON if it's not there.
+Wkt could either have the POLYGON string surrounding the points or not, the package adds the string POLYGON if it's not there.

 $wkt = 'POLYGON((73.5092 4.1758, 73.5094 4.1758, 73.5094 4.1757, 73.5092 4.1757, 73.5092 4.1758))';